cosmos/cosmos-sdk/docs/architecture/adr-026-rosetta-api.md

 The adapters that come out-of-the-box can be easily overriden by application-specific implementations.

-This way we offer developers the opportunity to embed a new server in their applications or just using the binary that can be build from the repository.
+This way we offer developers the opportunity to embed a new server instance in their applications.
+Developers always retain the possiblity to using the simple binary that come with the Cosmos SDK. repository.

 ## References